 In much of our work we investigate the functional ecology and ecological strategies of plants – the “how and why” of differences among species in their structural, chemical and physiological traits – and the implications of this variation for larger-scale processes.
 For this we use a variety of approaches, ranging from fine-scale anatomical or physiological studies to global-scale analyses of trait variation, to developing and testing optimality-based theory for plant function.
 We run fieldwork in a variety of systems, from the wet tropics to temperate woodlands to the arid zone.

-We like to use a variety of approaches to ask all sorts of interesting ecological questions!
+We like to use a variety of approaches to ask all sorts of interesting scientific questions!